Eligibility and Identification

 Who are the Intellectually Gifted?

 The Irvington Public School District defines Intellectually Gifted students in the following way: Intellectually gifted students perform or show the potential to perform at substantially high levels of accomplishment when compared with others of their age, experience, or environment.
-Intellectually Gifted students exhibit high performance capability in intellectual areas, specific academic fields, or in both intellectual areas and specific academic fields.
-Intellectually gifted students require differentiated education services beyond those ordinarily provided by the regular educational program.
-Outstanding abilities are present in students from all cultural groups, across all economic strata, and in all areas of human endeavor.
+Intellectually Gifted students exhibit high-performance capability in intellectual areas, specific academic fields, or in both intellectual areas and

 Gifted students are those students whose abilities and potential for accomplishment are so exceptional that they are among those who require special services.
-The Irvington Intellectually Gifted Program seeks out and provides services for students with advanced intellectual, verbal-linguistic and/or logical-mathematical aptitude.
-Keep in mind that gifted individuals are not a homogenous group, and therefore may exhibit these characteristics in varying degrees and intensities.
-It is not expected that a gifted child will exhibit all of the traits listed nor are the presence of any of these characteristics proof that a child is gifted.
+The Irvington Intellectually Gifted Program seeks out and provides services for students with advanced intellectual, verbal-linguistic, and/or logical-mathematical aptitude.
+Keep in mind that gifted individuals are not a homogenous group, and therefore may exhibit

 Complaint Procedures